 Unleash the legacy of the beautiful state of India – Rajasthan.
 Discover the culture and ethos of Rajasthan as you explore this fascinating land.
 As an enticing destination of India, Rajasthan is one land that lures tourists from all over the world.
 Rajasthan is one land that is breathtakingly beautiful.
-Explore the legacy of Rajasthan as it reflect the richness of living, and conjure up visions of long-lost prosperity and splendour.
-With Cities like Jaipur, Bikaner, Jodhpur, Rajasthan is an abode that entice everybody with its exquisite beauty.
+Explore the legacy of Rajasthan as it reflects the richness of living, and conjure up visions of long-lost prosperity and splendor.
+With Cities like Jaipur, Bikaner, Jodhpur, Rajasthan is an abode that entices everybody with its exquisite beauty.

 Rajasthan is the most colorful region in India exhibiting splendor and royalty in every walk of life.
 It is truly said “a land of valiance and chivalry,’ which is endowed with invincible forts, magnificent palaces, waves of sand dunes and serene lakes.
 The state represents an unusual diversity in all of its forms- its people, culture, customs, costumes, cuisine, dialects and rustic music.

 No other region in the country assembles as many paradoxes of India as does the desert land of Rajasthan.
 Unexpected forest glens, lakes and temples appear like mirages in the deserts.
 On the crag are seen rugged forts, testimony to a turbulent history.
 Innumerable temples dating back to the 7th century still survive amidst scattered ruins.
 You can also observe medieval cities existing around turreted marble palaces and spacious gardens.